onap/vnfrqts-requirements/docs/Chapter4.rst

   security audit logs.
-* R-41825 The VNF **MUST** activate security alarms automatically when the following event is detected: configurable number of consecutive unsuccessful login attempts
+* R-41825 The VNF **MUST** activate security alarms automatically when the following event is detected: configurable number of consecutive unsuccessful login attempts.
-* R-43332 The VNF **MUST** activate security alarms automatically when the following event is detected: successful modification of critical system or application files
+* R-43332 The VNF **MUST** activate security alarms automatically when the following event is detected: successful modification of critical system or application files.
-* R-74958 The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user
+* R-74958 The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user.
 * R-15884 The VNF **MUST** include the field “date” in the Security alarms (where applicable and technically feasible).
 * R-23957 The VNF **MUST** include the field “time” in the Security alarms